WilliamASumner/Chromium-Experiments/README.md

     - `experimenter.*`: Functions for running/stopping experiments and logging
     - `interpose.hh`: From [ccurtsinger](https://github.com/ccurtsinger/interpose), for interposing \_libc\_start\_min
 - `misc/`
-    - `example`: Simple interposition example illustrating how interposing works
+    - `example`: Simple example illustrating how interposition works
     - `ipc-file.txt`: File layout for mmaped IPC (Python + Experiment Framework)
     - `list-procs.sh`: A script to list "interesting" attributes of running chrome processes.
-This is mainly used for debugging affinity setting and checking how many renderers are actually alive
+This is mainly used for debugging affinity and checking how many renderers are alive
     - `mapping.sh`: A script for recording memory mappings of loaded libraries
     - `odroid-port`: Old Odroid scripts that are being ported for this project
     - `web-performace-syms.txt`: Mangled symbols of potential interest
     - `wget-script.sh`: Unfinished script to download webpages programmatically
-- `permutate.sh`: Generates core-configuration permutations for running experiments over a bunch of trials
+- `permutate.sh`: Generates core-configuration permutations for running experiments over multiple trials with randomized webpage/configuration ordering
 - `plotting/`
     - `occupany.py`: Plot occupancy over a page load
     - `processing.py`: Process data logs into an organized numpy array
-- `run-chrome.sh`: Bash script for running `chrome` (or `content\_shell`) with some options that help in debugging
+- `run-chrome.sh`: Bash script for running `chrome` (or `content_shell`) with some options that help with debugging
 - `summarize.sh`: Generates the files `summary.log` and `func_latencies.log`.
-The former is a statistical overview of the function latencies and the latter is a cocatenation of all the data logs from a single experiment (this is used to generate a summary).
+The former is a statistical overview of the function latencies and the latter is a concatenation of all the data logs from a single experiment (this is used to generate `summary.log`).
 - `todo.txt`: A simple todo list for myself

 ### Interposed Functions
-We've tracked down some interesting functions in the main phases of a chrome page load.
+We've tracked down some interesting functions in each of the phases of a chrome page load.
 These phases can happen out of this order in some cases, but this is the general flow.
 1. Parsing HTML
 2. Parsing CSS